madmurphy/libconfini/MANUAL.md

 size_t INI_GLOBAL_IMPLICIT_V_LEN = 3;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-or you can assign a value to them at the beginning of the `main()` function of
+Or you can assign a value to them at the beginning of the `main()` function of
 your program:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}